 The site Mail Travel could improve the readability by adding some line spacing.

 However, the fact that most browsers suggest 16 pixel as default font size, does not mean it is ideal for your visitors.
 You can go for less, just keep in mind that people are usually further away from their screen than they would be from a book.
-In fact the recommended distance between eyes and monitor are 28 inches.
+In fact the recommended distance between eyes and monitor is 28 inches.

 Obviously, the line height depends on the font size you choose.
 However, it might already be good to know that the standard line height is usually too small.
 More room means more clarity, and as that a better readability.